Digital twinning of self-sensing structures using the statistical finite element method

-Recently,~\cite{girolami2020statistical} proposed a statistical construction of the FE method, dubbed as statFEM, which allows one to make predictions about the true system behaviour in light of measurement data.
-Adopting a Bayesian viewpoint, any lack of knowledge, or uncertainty, associated with the errors in the collected data, choice of the FE model and its parameters are treated as random variables.
-For a discussion on the Bayesian viewpoint in structural health monitoring see, e.g.,~\cite{beck2010bayesian} or~\cite{huang2019state}.
-As an example, in the case of the railway bridge considered in this study, the as-built dimensions, support conditions and train loadings are all only partially known and can be considered as random variables.
+The statistical construction of the FE method, dubbed \mbox{statFEM}, recently introduced in~\cite{girolami2020statistical} allows predictions to be made about the true system behaviour in light of limited sensor data and a misspecified FE model.
+As in all Bayesian approaches, any lack of knowledge, or uncertainty, associated with the errors in the collected data, choice of the FE model and its parameters are represented as random variables.
+See~\cite{beck2010bayesian} or~\cite{huang2019state} for an overview on Bayesian approaches in structural health monitoring.
+Typically, the as-built dimensions, support conditions and loadings of a structure are only partially known and can be treated as random.